 Medicine at St Vincent's Hospital

-Medicine at St Vincent's Hospital undertakes basic, clinical and applied research in a range of areas.
+The Department of Medicine at St Vincent's Hospital undertakes basic, clinical and applied research in a range of areas.
 Driven by clinical questions, the ultimate goal of our research is to improve the treatment of human disease.
 To this end, our work covers aspects of the basic mechanisms of biology and physiology, clinical and community-based epidemiology, clinical neurosciences, infection and immunity, as well as clinical trials of new therapies and devices.

-Medicine at Western Precinct
+Medicine at Western Health

-Medicine at the Western Precinct conducts high quality research into acute and chronic diseases common in the western suburbs of Melbourne.
+Medicine at the Western Health conducts high quality research into acute and chronic diseases common in the western suburbs of Melbourne.
 We are a multidisciplinary group who has extensive experience in the design and conduct of large-scale, clinical randomised controlled trials, and public health and translational research.